Lowest Mortgage Rate in Canada. Starting from 1.99%

 • For a week, you'd pay over $240 extra

-Plus, you may pay extra fees or a penalty due to the renewal delay (e.g. if you realize that you want extra cash, or your lender incurs other admin costs).
+Plus, you may pay extra fees or a penalty due to the renewal delay (e.g. if you realize you need extra funds or your lender charges other admin costs).

 How much time should you allow for your renewal process?

 Is your mortgage contract with a federally regulated financial institution, like a bank or non-bank lender?
-It must provide you with a renewal offer (also called a renewal statement) at least 21 days before the end of your existing term.
+It must provide you with a renewal offer (also called a renewal statement) at least 21 days prior to the end of your existing term.

-However, you should give yourself at least a month for your renewal process to help ensure you won't hit any snags that could result in more time needed to resolve them.
+Ideally, you should give yourself at least a month for your renewal process to help ensure you won't hit any snags that could result in additional time needed to resolve them.

 How far in advance can you renew your mortgage?